skijit/notes/sound/musical-acoustics/chapter2.md

     - And this matches our original formula for ```- L ``` based on instantaneous amplitude.
     - So yes, this is consistent

+### Application in a DAW Meter
+- Are audio meters in a DAW typically measuring power?
+    - Must be, because we wouldn't measure amplitude directly
+    - Also because Non-sinusoidal signals' peak amplitudes don't give you a good idea of their strength
+    - They're definitely using decibels.
+    - It's not clear whether they'd use instanteous power or avg power (calculated over some window)
+        - Probably instantaneous power because they need to capture peaks.
+            - Which is really just ```- [x(t)]2 ```
+        - Avg power would have some useful applications too, though.
+            - Which is really just ```- 0.5 \cdot [x(t)]2 ```